kstenschke/doShell/README.md

 ## Idea - What does (will) it do?

-ShellDo script is a superset of shell script, providing commands geared towards cross-platform browser / UI and system automation.
+ShellDo is a superset of shell script, providing commands geared towards cross-platform browser / UI and system automation.

 This project is a compiler for transpiling and running ShellDo scripts.